 The following trails may be closed to bicycle and equestrian use during wet conditions.

-Main lot: Located at Peters Creek trailhead on the west side of Skyline Boulevard, about 3.6 miles north of its intersection with Highway 9, and approximately 3.3 miles south of its intersection with Page Mill Road.
+Peters Creek Roadside Parking (20 spaces): Located at Peters Creek trailhead on the west side of Skyline Boulevard, about 3.6 miles north of its intersection with Highway 9, and approximately 3.3 miles south of its intersection with Page Mill Road.
 If you are coming from the north on Skyline Blvd., the pullout is just past Portola Heights Road on the right.
 From the south, the pullout for the parking area is near the Palo Alto city limits sign on the right.

 - Bicyclists: Bicycles are allowed on designated trails only (marked on map).
 Helmets are required.
 Observe the 15 mph trail speed limit (5 mph when passing).
 E-bikes are not allowed on most Midpen trails.
 Avoid startling hikers and equestrians by announcing your presence when approaching from behind.
 For more information visit the Bicycle Access page.